lynnfaraday/aresmush.com/_root/tutorials/config/jobs.md

         REQ:
             color: "%xm"

+This color config is only used in-game.
+To customize the web portal category colors, you'll need to use a [custom CSS style](https://aresmush.com/tutorials/config/website#custom-css-style).
+For example:

+    .job-category-REQ {
+        background-color: purple;
+        color: white;
+    }

 ### Category Roles

 Characters with the 'admin' role have access to all job categories.
 Even if you give the `access_jobs` permission to a role, you also need to add that role to the categories you want them to have access to.